absynthe/lake-formation-workshop/README.md

 Next, click on the Template tab and then the View in Designer button.

+comment: I'm not able to see the diagram in designer.
+When I go to the 'Template'-tab is says: 'The stack is in review.
+After you create the stack, you can view its template here.'

 ![](images/designer.png)

 Go to the Outputs tab of AWS CloudFormation stack and note down the instance Endpoint information for your RDS endpoint, which will be similar to information shown in below screenshot:
 ![images/6.png](images/6.png)

 ### Explore the database using AWS Lambda

+comment: How do I do this.
+There is no JS lambda included in the stack.

 To avoid having to install a SQL Workbench locally, you can use the JS lambda function provided for you, which comes preloaded